Is the AK-47 better than M16?

 This here story has been proudly writ by Wesley Wayne Maddox Jr., a born and bred Texan with more than 40 years experience in the gun trade business.
 God bless you, Wesley Wayne.

-Choosing between an AK-47 and an M16 is a classic purch’sing problem faced by many honest Americans and Texans like myself.
-And, while it goes without saying that we love the USA as much as we love our guns, when it comes to choosing be-tween an AK-47 and an M16, we simply cannot — can not — discount the Soviet assault rifle just because it’s made by them Communists.
+Should I buy an AK-47 or M16?
+It’s a classic purch’sing problem faced by many honest Americans and Texans like myself.
+And, while it goes without saying that we love the USA as much as we love our guns, when it comes to choosing bee-tween an AK-47 and an M16, we simply cannot — can not — discount the Soviet assault rifle just because it’s made by them Communist Reds.

 So, putting our God-fearing patriotism aside for just a short old while, which should you be buying?: the all-American M16 or the commie Cold War classic, the AK-47?